All Episodes

 All right, that wraps up another exciting excursion into broadcast excellence.

-One thing for human rights activists know this.
+One thing for human rights activists, know this.

-The Chicoms have a Nobel Prize winner.
+The Chikoms have a Nobel Prize winner.

-I guess uh yeah, Nobel Peace Prize winner.
+I guess a Nobel Peace Prize winner.

 They have him locked up in jail.